orkes-io/docs/docs/getting-started/run/running-first-worker.md

 The API path contains the workflow name `first_sample_workflow_with_worker` and in our workflow since we don't need any inputs we will specify `{}`

-Successful POST request should return a workflow id, which you can use to find the execution in the UI.
+Successful POST request should return a workflow id, which you can use to find the execution in the UI by navigating to `http://localhost:5000/execution/<workflowId>`.

 *Note: You can also run this using the Swagger UI instead of curl.*

 ### Step 4 - Poll for Worker Task

+To get your Worker taskId, you first naviaget to `http://localhost:5000/execution/<workflowId>`.
+Next, click on the `simple_worker_ref_1` in the UI.
+This will open a summary pane with the `Task Execution ID`

 If you look up the worker using the following URL `http://localhost:8080/api/tasks/{taskId}`, you will notice that the worker is in `SCHEDULED` state.
 This is because we haven't implemented the worker yet.
 Let's walk through the steps to implement the worker.